murray-phn/help.phncrm/src/index.md

 ## Welcome

-This help centre will guide you on how to use your 'PHN CRM' web application built with Microsoft Dynamics 365 CRM.
+This Help Centre will guide you on how to use your 'PHN CRM' web application built with Microsoft Dynamics 365 CRM.

 ## What is PHN CRM

-The 'PHN in a Box' is a customized solution built using Microsoft Dynamics 365 CRM (Customer Relationship Management) which Murray PHN has configured to meet many of the PHNs' business needs.
-Other PHNs are now adopting this 'PHN in a box'.
+The 'PHN in a Box' is a customized software solution built using Microsoft Dynamics 365 CRM (Customer Relationship Management), designed to meet the business needs of Primary Health Networks within Australia.

-## Using the help centre
+## Using the Help Centre

 You can find a topic by: